MARKETING • CREATIVE • DIGITAL

 2. Focus on Specific Experiences & Accomplishments

 As an interviewer, you can look for candidate answers that follow the S-T-A-R method (situation, target, action, result).
 It’s a great way to gather insights about past experiences and important accomplishments.

 Be on the lookout for language that indicates the candidate has had difficulties working with colleagues or management in the past.
 And ask questions about how the candidate handles heavy workloads, shifting priorities, and organization.

 4. Find out If They’re a Life-Long Learner

 Employees with great potential tend to be very curious.
 They want to continuously learn – adding new skills and tools to their arsenal of knowledge.
 This candidate can grow at your company and become an invaluable resource.

 5. Get Feedback From People Who Weren’t in the Interview

 You may opt to have a few team members interview candidates.
 This is a great way to involve the team in the hiring decision.
-But, it’s also important to get feedback from those who interacted with the candidate outside of the interview.
+But it’s also important to get feedback from those who interacted with the candidate outside the interview.

 How did the candidate treat the front-desk employee who greeted him or her?
-If they received a tour of the office, what was the first impression from those whom briefly met the candidate?
+If they received a tour of the office, what was the first impression from those who briefly met the candidate?